-Facilitated Telehealth Encounter Page: 2 of 4
+Facilitated Telemedicine Encounter Page: 2 of 4

-- \ Exclusion criteria
+- Exclusion criteria

 - Patient deemed Priority-1 or Priority-2

 - ➢ GCS < 15

 - > Any spinal motion restriction precautions indicated

 - > Medium or high risk for bacterial infection (Bacterial Infection Score of 1 or 2)

 - Abnormal vital signs (adults)

-- HR < 60 or > 110
+- ➢ HR < 60 or > 110

-- SBP < 90 or > 160
+- ➢ SBP < 90 or > 180

-- RR > 20
+- ➢ RR > 20

-- SpO2 < 94% on room air
+- > $SpO_2 < 94\%$ on room air

 - > Abnormal vital signs (outside of pediatric age appropriate as outlined above)

 - Patient currently at a healthcare facility (MD office, urgent care) or physician ordered transport

-- Patient with psychiatric complaint (unless telehealth encounter with psychiatry is available)
+- Patient with psychiatric complaint (unless telemedicine encounter with psychiatry is available)

 - > Wounds requiring suture repair or significant wound care

 - May be utilized for assistance in determining if would requires suture repair

 - 1. Medical Initial Assessment Protocol or Trauma Initial Assessment Protocol - 2.
 Assess vital signs - 3.
 Assess blood glucose level as indicated - 4.
 Following the primary and secondary assessments, the Crew Chief will determine appropriate categorization - A. Patient requires transport to an emergency department - i.
 As per Receiving Hospitals and Patient Destination Protocol - B. Patient has no medical or trauma condition necessitating transport to an emergency department (or alternative destination as available) for further evaluation or treatment that cannot be provided on scene (see further below) - 5.
-Crew Chief will discuss option of a facilitated telehealth encounter with the patient - 6.
-With patient agreement, Crew Chief will initiate the telehealth encounter with the appropriate qualified healthcare provider - A. Atrium Health or Novant Health following standard destination triage guidelines i.
-Patient preference first, then closest per mobile mapping data - 7.
-Personnel will remain with the patient during the telehealth encounter to assist with facilitating information to/from the provider or patient - 8.
-Following the telehealth encounter the patient may: - A. Accept telehealth recommendations for treatment in place and release - B. Accept telehealth recommendations for transport to an emergency department or alternative destination (urgent care, PCP office, etc.) - C. Decline telehealth recommendations and request transport to an emergency department - 9.
-Patients deemed appropriate for treatment and release will be provided any necessary treatment and appropriate follow-up instructions as per telehealth recommendations
+Crew Chief will discuss option of a facilitated telemedicine encounter with the patient - 6.
+With patient agreement, Crew Chief will initiate the telemedicine encounter with the appropriate qualified healthcare provider - A. Atrium Health or Novant Health following standard destination triage guidelines - B. Patient preference first, then closest per mobile mapping data - C. Personnel will remain with the patient during the telemedicine encounter to assist with facilitating information to/from the provider or patient - 7.
+Following the telemedicine encounter the patient may: - A. Accept telemedicine recommendations for treatment in place and release - B. Accept telemedicine recommendations for transport to an emergency department or alternative destination (urgent care, PCP office, etc.) - C. Decline telemedicine recommendations and request transport to an emergency department - 8.
+Patients deemed appropriate for treatment and release will be provided any necessary treatment and appropriate follow-up instructions as per telemedicine recommendations

-Facilitated Telehealth Encounter Page: 3 of 4
+Facilitated Telemedicine Encounter Page: 3 of 4

 - 1. Provide patient description of the encounter and intent - 2.
-Confirm patient consent for telehealth visit - 3.
+Confirm patient consent for telemedicine visit - 3.
 Determine appropriate healthcare system for the facilitated encounter - A. Atrium Health - B. Novant Health - 4.
-Initiate telehealth encounter and delineate: - A. Patient's chief complaint - B. Providers primary & pertinent secondary impressions - C. Vital signs and pertinent physical exam findings - D. Reason for consultation - 5.
+Initiate telemedicine encounter and delineate: - A. Patient's chief complaint - B. Providers primary & pertinent secondary impressions - C. Vital signs and pertinent physical exam findings - D. Reason for consultation - 5.
 Assist healthcare system with patient registration demographics - 6.
 Provide brief history and physical exam findings - A. Must include vital signs - 7.
-Monitor telehealth encounter to provide any assistance needed - 8.
-Following facilitated encounter, the telehealth consultant and MEDIC team will review care recommendations and patient disposition - 9.
-If determined patient requires ambulance transport to an emergency department or alternative practice setting, MEDIC will transport utilizing established destination protocols - A. Any orders received from the telehealth consultant may be followed (orders must remain within the providers scope of practice) - 10.
+Monitor telemedicine encounter to provide any assistance needed - 8.
+Following facilitated encounter, the telemedicine consultant and MEDIC team will review care recommendations and patient disposition - 9.
+If determined patient requires ambulance transport to an emergency department or alternative practice setting, MEDIC will transport utilizing established destination protocols - 10.
+Any orders received from the telemedicine consultant may be followed (orders must remain within the providers scope of practice) - 11.
 If determined patient appropriate for discharge from scene, MEDIC will affirm patient understands instructions and obtain patient signature on PCR